lmouline/thesis/outline.md

 **Goal:** Scope the thesis to specific systems, present the problematic and the challenge(s), show the structure of the thesis
-**Link with previous chapter:** None (begining of the thesis) **Link with next chapter:** Next chapter is the vision that should address the challenge described in this section **Abstrat:** Model-driven engineering methodology and dynamically adaptive systems approach are combined to tackle new challenges brings by systems nowadays.
-After introducing these two softare engineering approaches, I give one example of such systems: the Luxembourg smart grid.
+**Link with previous chapter:** None (begining of the thesis) **Link with next chapter:** Next chapter is the vision that should address the challenge described in this section **Abstrat:** Model-driven engineering methodology and dynamically adaptive systems approach are combined to tackle new challenges brought by systems nowadays.
+After introducing these two software engineering techniques, I give one example of such systems: the Luxembourg smart grid.
 I will also use this example to highlight two of the problematics: uncertainty of data and delays in actions.
-Amongs the different challenges which are implied by them, I present the global one addressed by the vision defended in this thesis: modeling of temporal and uncertain data.
+Among the different challenges which are implied by them, I present the global one addressed by the vision defended in this thesis: modeling of temporal and uncertain data.
 This global challenge can be addressed by splitting up in several ones.
-I present two of them, which are directled tackled by the two contributions.
+I present two of them, which are directly tackled by two contributions presented in this thesis.
 **Contents:**
 ## Adaptation and abstaction in a nutshell
-**Goal:** Introduce the general concept (DAS, MDE) and scope the thesis **Link with previous section:** None (first section) **Link with next section:** Should introduce necessary concepts to introduce the use case, problematic, and challenges **Introduction:** Adaptation allow a system to be reconfigured at runtime in order to optimize user defined characteristics.
-For example, a cloud infrastructure will modify the number of running servers to optimize power needed to work.
-This mechanism, also called adaptation process, can be split in four stages, following the MAPE-k loop theory: monitoring, analysing, planning and excutiong.
-These four stages require an efficient knowledge repesentation of the system, its environment and the specifications.
-This representation can be given following the model-driven enginnering.
+**Goal:** Introduce the general concept (DAS, MDE) and scope the thesis **Link with previous section:** None (first section) **Link with next section:** Should introduce necessary concepts to introduce the use case, problematic, and challenges **Introduction:** Adaptation allows a system to be reconfigured at runtime in order to optimize user-defined characteristics.
+For example, cloud infrastructure will modify the number of running servers to optimize the power needed to work.
+This mechanism, also called the adaptation process, can be split into four stages, following the MAPE-k loop theory: monitoring, analyzing, planning and executing.
+These four stages require an efficient knowledge representation of the system, its environment and the specifications.
+This representation can be given following the model-driven engineering.
 In this section, I detail these two mechanisms as well as the terminology used in the document and the assumptions made on them.

 **Contents:**
 <!-- Terminology -->
 - reasoning process